-Progress in KS1 for disadvantaged children was good - 75% achieved age related expectations at a combined level in 2020.
+Progress in KS1 for disadvantaged children in KS1 was generally good - 73% achieved age related expectations in reading, 56% in writing and 66% in maths.
+Writing suffered during the pandemic, but is recovering.

 Non-disadvantaged pupils continue to outperform disadvantaged pupils across school.
 This is regularly discussed at pupil progress meetings and provision for disadvantaged pupils tweaked accordingly.